sjoerd-verhagen/barcelona-rental-analysis/index.md

 **Step overview**

-To get a clearer picture of what each district offers, I calculated the average apartment size and rental price, along with the minimum, maximum, and standard deviation of rents.
-This helps understand not only the typical flat but also the range and variability of rental options available across Barcelona’s districts.
+To get a clearer view of what each district offers, I calculated the average apartment size and rental price, as well as the minimum, maximum and standard deviation of rents.
+This shows not only the typical flat you might find, but also the range and variability of rental options across Barcelona’s districts.

 ```sql
 SELECT